jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The amount of computer Memory required to run WordPerfect for Win95 is 8 times the amount needed aboard the space shuttle.
+⚡<!-- FUNFACT --> Fun fact: There are more than 10 million bricks in the Empire State Building!

 </div>